attocash/docs/whitepaper.md

     be **flagged as a spammer and blacklisted** temporarily.
 This automated rate limiting stops malicious nodes from flooding genuine nodes with traffic.
 Honest nodes behaving within normal parameters won’t trigger this.
-  - *Efficient Gossip Network:* Atto uses WebSocket to communication between nodes, which allows it to integrate with DDoS protection techniques and efficiently propagate messages.
+  - *Efficient Gossip Network:* Atto uses WebSocket for communication between nodes, which allows it to integrate with DDoS protection techniques and efficiently propagate messages.
 By keeping the bandwidth requirements low and using protocols that can be guarded by common DDoS mitigation (like WebSocket proxies), the network remains robust even under denial-of-service attempts.